-There are natural and effective non-drug pain therapies that work by correcting the cause of the pain and not just blocking the pain signals.
+There are effective natural pain therapies that work by correcting the cause of the pain and not just blocking the pain signals.
 In our office we may use any of the following tools, depending on the particular case.
 We have found that correcting the cause of the pain is much more effective and desirable than only blocking the pain signals the body is generating with narcotics and other chemical pain killers.

 When a patient comes to our office because of pain, they are carefully evaluated before any treatment begins.
 We review your personal medical history, family health history, past treatments, dietary practices and life style factors.
 A physical and neurological examination and, in many cases, laboratory evaluation and testing are also used.
-It is important to determine if your pain is caused by an autoimmune problem, a biochemical imbalance, a mechanical dysfunction, a loss of integrity of your support tissues such as the ligaments or some other problem.
+It is important to determine if your pain is caused by an autoimmune problem, a biochemical imbalance, a mechanical dysfunction, a loss of integrity of your support tissues such as the ligaments or some other cause.
 Knowing this, will determine the course and nature of your treatment.

 Chiropractic: Dr. Redd provides chiropractic therapy for muscle and joint pain and pain issues related to faulty nervous system function.
 You can read more about chiropractic by clicking here.

 Triggerpoint Therapy was brought to the United States by Dr. Janet Travel, MD.
 Dr. Travel learned this important treatment method from doctors in Germany.
 Trigger point therapy is part of Neural Therapy.
-Trigger points are tiny knots that develope in a muscle when it is injured or over worked.
+Trigger points are tiny knots that develop in a muscle when it is injured or over worked.
 They frequently are the cause of headaches, neck and jaw pain, back pain, joint pain, tennis elbow and carpal tunnel problems.
 Trigger point therapy may be done by hand or by injection of a local anesthetic like procaine or lidocaine.